Individualized Nutrition – The Functional Approach

 The approach you learn in this training is beneficial for a variety of health conditions including IBS, fatigue, anxiety, autism, ADHD, eczema, allergies, digestive disorders, autoimmune disorders, neurological conditions, methylation issues, mitochondrial dysfunction, nutrient deficiencies, food sensitivities, thyroid issues, diabetes, aging, pain, addiction, pregnancy and depression.
 Check out the free guide 10 Pivotal Questions Every Practitioner Must Ask to Improve Their Clinical Results.

 Graduates of the program become certified in BioIndividual Nutrition and support clients with a range of chronic health conditions and concerns.
-And practitioners that focus on pediatrics, including autism and related complex neurological conditions, can complete a second intensive training with Julie for even further specialized career expertise.
+Practitioners who focus on pediatrics, including autism and related complex neurological conditions, can complete a second intensive training with Julie for even further specialized career expertise.

 Any practitioners who use diet and nutrition in their practice can benefit from this training course.
 This course gives practitioners the tools they need to prevent common mistakes that other practitioners make.
 Check out the free guide 10 Pivotal Questions Every Practitioner Must Ask to Improve Their Clinical Results for more info.